-In select cases, CU Anschutz schools, colleges and units may require further differentiation from the campus logo or campus signature.
+In select cases, CU Denver schools, colleges, and units may require further differentiation from the brand logo or campus signature.
 These cases are rare and require advance approval from University Communications.

 Use of the campus signature should be limited to cases where:

-When CU Anschutz's campus logo may not be viable or appropriate, due to available imprint size, target audience, etc.
+- When CU Denver’s brand logo may not be viable or appropriate, due to available imprint size, target audience, etc.

-In all other respects, school and unit logos follow the same guidelines as the CU Anschutz campus logo.
+In all other respects, the campus signature follows the same guidelines as CU Denver’s brand logo.

 color reverse (preferred)

 In order to ensure legibility, the campus signature must never appear smaller than the sizes below:

 - 0.5" tall for print or physical media

 - 40 pixels tall for online or digital media

 Clear space must always surround the brand logo, to improve visual impact and ensure legibility.